TarVK/waddles/README.md

     -   Game modes, E.g. turn based versus mode
     -   Start countdown
     -   Prioritized word lists (such that you don't get as many weird words)
-    -   Separated word guess list and word target lists, such that you can guess weird words but weird words are never chosen
     -   Allow word lists with words of different lengths
     -   ... any number of things that I can't think of
 -   Improvement of the design of the site